customerio/go-customerio/README.md

 Create a `SendEmailRequest` instance, and then use `SendEmail` referencing this instance to send a transactional message.
 [Learn more about transactional messages and optional `SendEmailRequest` properties](https://customer.io/docs/transactional-api).

+You can also send base64-encoded attachments with your transactional message.
+Use `Attach` to encode your attachments.

 ```go
 import "github.com/customerio/go-customerio"